 A review from these providers can cost as little as $5 to $10 a pop.
 Once the business completes a service order, fake reviews will be posted on its business pages, local listings, and review website profiles.

 If you’ve ever searched online for how to “buy reviews”, you may have seen tens or hundreds of websites with pages like this (yes, they can pay their fake reviewers but not, it seems, their web designers):

-Don’t think that Yelp’s team won’t catch you.
-According to the company, it has a dedicated team that monitors message boards, classifieds, forums, etc. for those who buy reviews or conduct other suspicious Yelp-related activity.
+Yelp’s terms of service strongly advise against buying online reviews because this practice leads to deceptively biased content.
+Don’t think that they won’t catch fake Yelp reviews.
+According to the company, Yelp has a dedicated team that monitors message boards, classifieds, forums, etc. for those who buy reviews or conduct other suspicious Yelp-related activity.

 If caught, you may find that your Yelp business page has been slapped with Consumer Alerts.
 These alerts are Yelp’s warning to consumers that someone is attempting to mislead them through review manipulation like paying for fake 5-star reviews or spamming their own pages with positive reviews.

 Buying Yelp reviews may also result in the exact opposite of what you are trying to achieve: it will most certainly hurt instead of help your Yelp ratings.